Product Review Cost Calculator

 - Shorten duration: Cut to 25 or 45 minutes instead of 30 or 60.
 Studies show work expands to fill time.

-- Async alternatives: Move information-sharing to written updates.
-Reserve meeting time for decisions and discussion only.
+- Async alternatives: Move information-sharing to written formats, preserving meetings for collaboration.

 - Preparation requirements: Require pre-reads and agendas.
 This reduces meeting time by 20-30% on average.